Board-Certified Veterinarians

 About Animals Academy

 We started Animals Academy because we kept seeing the same heartbreaking story play out: a family brings home a puppy, makes a few common but avoidable mistakes in those first critical weeks, and then spends years — and thousands of dollars — trying to undo the damage.
-We wanted to change that.

 Our team of board-certified veterinarians, certified dog trainers, and animal nutritionists takes the latest peer-reviewed research and turns it into practical, honest guidance.
 No scaremongering, no affiliate-driven bias, no recycled internet myths.
-Just the stuff that actually works, explained clearly.

 🎯 Our Editorial Promise